SAP-archive/teched2020-INT167/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/Ex2_Step1_4_1.png)

    The configuration will be downloaded to the gateway.
-This might take a few seconds.
+This might take a few minutes, just wait until the "Add Configuration" pop up is dismissed.

    Click the refresh button on the right until you see the configuration status __Applied__.